darinz/ML/practice-1/p6/solution_p6.md

 ---

-**8. Which of the following regularization techniques is most effective for feature selection?**
+**Problem 8.
+Which of the following regularization techniques is most effective for feature selection?**

 *   (a) L1 regularization (Lasso)
 *   (b) L2 regularization (Ridge)